News, views and insights.

 Adler Cohen in the Community

-On June 8, 2016, the attorneys and staff of Adler, Cohen, Harvey, Wakeman & Guekguezian proudly participated in the 9th Annual Lawyers Have Heart 5K road race.
+On June 25, 2019, the attorneys and staff of Adler, Cohen, Harvey, Wakeman & Guekguezian proudly participated in the 12th Annual Lawyers Have Heart 5K road race.
 The race is an annual event organized to raise proceeds for the American Heart Association, a charitable organization with a mission of building healthier lives free of cardiovascular diseases and stroke.
-The Adler Cohen team finished the race with a time in the top 1/4 of all registered teams, and Attorney Brooks Glahn finished first among his age/gender group, and 20th overall, among the entire field of over 2,000 runners.
-More importantly, the team’s strong turnout and fundraising efforts enabled us to support the American Heart Association in its mission.
+The firm’s strong turnout and fundraising efforts enabled us to support the American Heart Association in its mission.

-- On May 22, 2017, Cassandra Feeney and Denalee McDonald will co-present a workshop on Special Education Law by invitation of the “Lawyers in the Library” series hosted by the Providence Public Library and in connection with the Roger Williams School of Law Pro Bono Collaborative.
+- On May 22, 2017, Cassandra Feeney co-presented a workshop on Special Education Law by invitation of the “Lawyers in the Library” series hosted by the Providence Public Library and in connection with the Roger Williams School of Law Pro Bono Collaborative.
 More information is available here.

 - On April 28, 2017, Bernie Guekguezian was a featured speaker at the Massachusetts Defense Lawyers Association/Massachusetts Association of Trial Attorneys “Both Sides of the Bar” Seminar.